IBM/fhe-toolkit-macos/GettingStarted.md

 This toolkit requires the Xcode IDE and some associated command line tools.
 It also requires the cmake build system to be installed.

-A working internet connection is required to build the toolkit as some dependencies are fetched from external sources at build time.

 ## Step 1: Install XCode and command line tools (1/2)